Axian-Inc/ffthh-jun-2025-aws-vpcs/modules/dualstack/standard/README.md

 # Standard Dual-Stack VPC

-This creates a VPC has both Public and Private Subnets, with dedicated NAT gateway serving each of the Private Subnets for IPv4, and an Egress-Only Internet Gateway for IPv6.
+This creates a VPC that has both Public and Private Subnets, with a NAT gateway in each AZ serving the respective Private Subnets for IPv4, and an Egress-Only Internet Gateway for IPv6 in the Private Subnets.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements